gdg-x/frisbee/CONTRIBUTING.md

 * Search [GitHub](https://github.com/gdg-x/frisbee/pulls) for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
 * Please sign our [Contributor License Agreement (CLA)](#cla) before sending pull requests.
-We cannot accept code without this.
+Otherwise, it is assumed the contributor agrees to the CLA without signing.
 * Make your changes in a new git branch

      ```shell